jeffsu/tempo/README.md

     console.log(tempo.getCount('requests') + ' request(s) made in the last minute');
   }

 ```

-# DataStore
+# TimedCounter

-The tempo DataStore class allows you to create a datastore object and keep
+The tempo TimedCounter class allows you to create a datastore object and keep
 data in memory.

 ## Instance methods

-### var datastore = new tempo.DataStore(options)
+### var timedCounter = new tempo.TimedCounter(options)

   1. options hash
     1. per: milliseconds per bucket